How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

-By combining equations \ref{blue} and \ref{red}, we can derive the average impact of gender and birth order disadvantages on the inequality within households at each level of the children's average educational attainment and parents' education.
-This integration enables us to break down the average inequality found within households into the three factors illustrated in Figure \ref{decomposition}.
-This figure showcases how the average inequality is divided among gender disadvantage, birth order disadvantage, and differences in ability.
+I use equations \ref{blue} and \ref{red} to get the average effect of gender and the average effect of birth order on within-family disparities in educational attainment.
+Note that in households with firstborn daughters, the same child is affected by both gender and birth order disadvantages.
+Given that $|\beta_0 + \beta_1|$ is the average effects of gender and birth order on educational attainment disparities within families, $ E[\text{Range}| \text{household has a firstborn daughter}] - |\beta_0 + \beta_1|$ is the unexplained residual\footnote{ $E[\text{Range}| \text{household has a firstborn daughter} ] \geq |\beta_0 + \beta_1|$}.
+I use these calculations to break down the average inequality found within-households into the three factors illustrated in Figure \ref{decomposition}.
+Figure \ref{decomposition} displays how the average inequality is divided among gender effect, birth order effect, and differences in unobserved factors.
 It reveals that gender disadvantage is the predominant factor contributing to inequality.
-As the average educational level of children or the education of the head of household increases, the influence of ability differences becomes more significant, while the impact of birth order diminishes.
-Similarly, as parents' education level increases, total inequality is smaller on average, and the share of birth order disadvantage reduces; but the share of gender disadvantage does not change significantly.
-This indicates not only the presence of variability in the degree of inequality across different levels of children's average education and parents' education but also in the way it is broken down.
+As the average educational level of children increases, the influence of unobserved ability differences becomes more significant, while the impact of birth order diminishes.
+Similarly, as parents' education level increases, total inequality is smaller on average, and the shares of gender and birth order disadvantages reduce.
+This indicates not only that there is variability in the degree of average inequality in children's educational attainment across different levels of children's average education and parents' education but also in the way it is broken down.

+\textit{\textbf{Empirical Evidence 6-2:} Intra-household educational inequality is present both at extensive and intensive margin.
+Compared to the extensive margins, the unexplained component has higher share in the average inequality for the intensive margin.
+The decrease in inequality by parents' education is mostly present in the extensive margin.}

-\paragraph{Extensive versus Intensive margin inequality\\} It is relevant to analysis how within household inequality in education is decomposed for the extensive margin compared to the intensive margin.
+It is relevant to analysis how within-household inequality in education is decomposed for the extensive margin compared to the intensive margin.
 To analyze that, I run the previous fixed effect regression in equations \ref{fe_reg_b} and \ref{fe_reg_s} for households with only educated children--- for the intensive margin analysis---, and the following regression for households with at least one non-educated child--- for the extensive margin analysis.